 A commonly asked question is what height and distance to the oche should a dartboard be?
 The detail below covers the Standard (steel tip) Dartboard or in some quarters called the London Board.
-The set-up can vary for other Regional dartboards i.e. the Yorkshire Dartboard, the Fives Dartboard and the smaller Manchester Dartboard.
+The set-up can vary for other Regional dartboards i.e. the Yorkshire Dartboard, the Fives Dartboard, and the smaller Manchester Dartboard.
 These dartboards can have either different board height or oche throwing distances.
-With Soft-tip Standard Dartboard the reconised throwing distance is 8' (2.43m) not 7' 9 ¼” (2.37m) as shown below.
+With Soft-tip Standard Dartboard the recognised throwing distance is 8' (2.43m) not 7' 9 ¼” (2.37m) as shown below.
 See regional dartboard section.

-Soft-tip Dartboard setup details are also shown here however I have not included a diagram.
+Soft-tip Dartboard setup details are also shown here, however, I have not included a diagram.

 This website contains both metric and imperial measurements to set-up the standard ‘clock’ or ‘London’ dartboard.
-Throws of you with a keen eye will know that the 5’8” is in fact 172.72cm not 173cm as illustrated so what should the height be?
+Those of you with a keen eye will know that the 5’8” is in fact 172.72cm not 173cm as illustrated so what should the height be?

-The height since the formalisation of the both height and throwing distance should be as show 173cm height and 237cm length.
+The height since the formalisation of both height and throwing distance should be as show 173cm height and 237cm length.
 The imperial measure for the height was rounded up by 0.28cm a very slight change however other regional dartboard height is still referred to in the older imperial measurement but you will see I have also added the metric equivalent.